jbatalha1/restws_personal/README.txt

      * Delete: HTTP DELETE /<entity type name>/<entity id>

- * The module also supports querying for resources:

-        Query: HTTP GET /<entity type name>.<format>
-        or     HTTP GET /<entity type name> (requires HTTP Accept header set to the MIME type of <format>)

-   Currently it only outputs all available entities but adding filters for types or functions to order the list are planned for the near future.

  * The representation <format> can be json, xml etc.

  * The usual Drupal permission system is respected, thus permissions are checked